readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 others who can and do recognise it as a bit social wealth as such in exchange.
 Only products of private producers who produce for exchange confront each other as value-determined commodities.
-Things which are not produced for exhange do not have value and neither do things which are not products of labour but are exchanged on the market.
+Things which are not produced for exchange do not have value and neither do things which are not products of labour but are exchanged on the market.

 ---